 Some of my favourite reusable items

 Tote bag: They are so, so useful for just about anything which means you don’t need to rely on plastic bags.
 Going to the supermarket?
 Tote bag.
 Day at the beach?
 Pack a tote!
-Here are some organic cotton tote bags that I like to use.
+Here’s an eco-friendly canvas tote bag that I like to use.

 Bamboo cutlery: It’s time to ditch the plastic fork once and for all.
 Whether you’re planning to hit the street food market scene or enjoy a bite on the go now and again, a bamboo cutlery set is essential.
 I love these ones.
 They come in a colourful cotton pouch and can survive plenty of uses!

 Metal straw: The era of the plastic straw is dead.
 More and more bars and restaurants are starting to use sustainable alternatives but if you want to keep ahead of the game you might want to invest in a metal straw.
 You never know when it might come in handy!
 I like this straw set.
-It’s collapsible and has its own little pouch!
+It has its own little pouch!

 Stainless steel lunchbox: Say goodbye to unnecessary food waste by packing a lightweight lunchbox you can stash away.
-I personally like this two-tier stainless steel lunchbox by Wearth London.
-It’s a decent size and its sturdy so you don’t have to worry about spills or drips.
+I personally like this two-tier stainless steel lunchbox by Know the Origin.
+It’s a decent size and it’s sturdy so you don’t have to worry about spills or drips.

-I’ve started using LifeStraw.
-It’s a water filter bottle with the capacity to filter out 99.999999% of nasties.
+I’ve started using Water-to-Go.
+It’s a water filter bottle with the capacity to filter out 99.9999% of nasties.
 You can get potable water out of just about any freshwater source.
-I love it but it can leak a bit at the top if you’re not careful.
+You can read my full review here.

 Thermos: If you like hot brew when you’re travelling then a thermos or KeepCup would be an excellent investment.
 KeepCups come in two sizes too.
-It’ll save you having to use throwaway cups when you get a takeaway.
+It’ll save you from having to use throwaway cups when you get a takeaway.
 You could even make soup and have something warm and filling to drink as you travel.
 Seriously needed if it’s a long day on the road!

 Refillable liquid containers: Resist the urge to stock up on mini toiletries before your trip.
 They’re expensive and bad for the planet.
 Instead, save those extra pennies by taking your favourite toiletries with you in refillable liquid containers.
 GoToobs are excellent and they’re made from BPA-free silicone.
 If you choose one sustainable thing to pack for your trip make it this.